fxlin/diva-demo/README.md

 The whole system has three modules:

 1. the web server & controller, e.g. on an x86 server.
 GPU not needed.
 2. the YOLO service.
-A machine with GPU is preferred.
+It can use CUDA; if CUDA GPU is absent, tf falls back to CPU (SIMD instructions).
 3. the cam module. e.g. Rpi3/4.
-An x86 server is okay.
+Can also run on x86.
 GPU not required.

 1 & 2 can run on the same machine.
+1 & 3 can use the same venv (python3.7).
+3 needs a separate venv due to tensorflow1 quirks

 ## How to run

+### Configure service addresses

+See variables.py

 ### The web server + controller (on local precision2)
 ```